suurjaak/grepros/README.md

                         both sides if one value, start and end if more than one, or no wrapping if zero values
-                        (default "**" in colorless output) --write-format-template OUTFILE_TEMPLATE
+                        (default "**" in colorless output) --wrap-width NUM
+                        width to wrap console output at, 0 disables wrapping (defaults to detected terminal width) --write-format-template OUTFILE_TEMPLATE
                         path to custom template to use for HTML output --color {auto,always,never}